es-socrates/getty/README.md

 **The vision:** To provide Odysee streamers with comprehensive tools for their livestreams on Odysee.
 Everything is easy, free, and requires no registration.
 Enjoy the app and stay tuned for more updates in the future.

 ![getty](https://thumbs.odycdn.com/e80ce98bd84093e80b050db245485887.webp)

-> **The view of the control panel in Getty.
-The colors have also been changed in the latest version of the repository.**
+> **The view of the control panel in getty.
+The colors have also been changed in the latest version.**

 ## Not familiar with Odysee?